|

 Macro menus

 Each macro adds a button to the ribbon to run the macro.
-Optionally, macros can display a menu in the ribbon for more options.
-For example, Function macro displays the following menu:
+Macros also will display a menu in the ribbon for more options.
+The top portion of ribbon button will invoke the default action for the macro and the bottom portion will display the menu.
+For example, Insert Monthly Calendar macro displays the following menu:

 Macro menus can be static or dynamically generated based on user's usage patterns.
 For instance a macro like Search and Replace may display the recently used search and replace terms in the menu.